Want to ensure a good Net Promoter Score for your business?

 For example, don’t make customers wait when they are frustrated and looking for a quick fix.
 Be active on all the channels they frequently use, be it social media, chat, emails, or phones.
 Take help closer to your customers and prevent them from contacting you by equipping them with a powerful self-service help center.

-Be empathetic to their problems, communicate better, and most importantly, show them that you care and you have the perfect recipe for a good NPS score.
+Be empathetic to their problems, communicate better, and, most importantly, show them that you care and have the perfect recipe for a good NPS score.

 Whether you are a year-old startup or a big multinational company, one thing is clear – customers value good products and services.

 They can ditch a big brand if they find more value in a startup’s products and vice versa.
-So, your NPS score boils down to one thing – the experience customers receive on using your products and services.
+So, your NPS score boils down to the experience customers receive when using your products and services.

-Recurring positive experiences build a level of trust in customers, that even if given a choice, they would stick to your brand.
+Recurring positive experiences build trust in customers so that even if given a choice, they would stick to your brand.
 No one wants to switch to a competitor and begin the relationship from scratch unless and until a bad experience forces them to do so.

-Look at what your competitors are offering, identify what customers really need, and work towards improving your products and services.
-As customer needs change, your product should continuously evolve to meet those needs.
+Look at what your competitors offer, identify what customers need, and work towards improving your products and services.
+Your product should continuously evolve as customer needs change to meet those needs.